Monzo Review: Should you make the switch?

 Monzo Accounts

 You can open both personal and joint accounts with Monzo.
 If you wish to open a Joint Monzo bank account, both account holders need to have a Monzo current account first.
-You can set up an Instant Access Savings Pot for your joint account too, earning 3.00% AER (variable).
+You can set up an Instant Access Savings Pot for your joint account too, earning up to 3.25% AER (variable).
 If you already have a joint account and wish to swap over to a Monzo joint account you can do so using the Current Account Switching Service (CASS).

 Current Accounts